DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: Introduction

-With the advent of exascale computing we are able to run numerical simulations of increasing complexity - either covering larger range of physical and temporal scales, or including more physics, like radiative heat transfer, conductivity, chemistry, non-local thermal equilibrium, generalized Ohm's law, etc. It requires a very flexible solver for the fluid equations of conservation to deal with a large range of physical conditions.
-The DISPATCH framework \citep{Nordlund_2018MNRAS} can use several different solvers for magnetohydrodynamics (MHD), we currently use STAGGER-based and Riemann solver groups: \begin{itemize} \item an internal energy based STAGGER solver taken from the Bifrost \citep{Gudiksen_2011} code, which then was adapted to work well with local timesteps; \item an entropy based STAGGER solver, used in \citep{Popovas_2018,Popovas_2019}; \item several Godunov-type Riemann solvers: \begin{itemize} \item HLL, HLLC and HLLD solvers, based on ones from the public domain RAMSES code \citep{Teyssier_2002,Teyssier_2006,Fromang_2006} \item Roe solver based on works by \cite{Winters_2016,Derigs_2016} \end{itemize} \end{itemize} Both of these solver groups have their own benefits and limitations.
-The first, STAGGER group, is good under conditions where magnetic fields are dominating the energy budget, as they were developed with upper Solar atmosphere and corona in mind.
-On the other hand, they are very diffusive and perform poorly in low Mach number conditions.
-The Riemann group of solvers are much better in conditions where detailed turbulent structures ought to be preserved, but due to numerical precision cannot accurately evolve thermal energy, when kinetic and magnetic energies dominate the energy budget -- this can create negative pressure spots in e.g. Solar corona, cause inaccurate convective flow velocities, or create areas with negative temperature in a giant molecular cloud simulations.
-This is a well known problem with HLL and Roe type Riemann solvers.
-Many attempts have been made to mitigate the issue (e.g. \citealt{ismail_2009,Winters_2016,herbin_2020,Gallice_2022}), which do not necessarily resolve the problems, but at least make them negligible under certain conditions.
+With the advent of exascale computing we are able to run numerical simulations of increasing complexity - either covering larger range of physical and temporal scales, or including more physics, like radiative heat transfer, conductivity, chemistry, non-local thermal equilibrium, generalized Ohm's law, etc. A very popular group of tools to solve the equations of magnetohydrodynamics (MHD) is a Godunov-type Riemann solvers, e.g. HLL, HLLC, HLLD, Roe solvers \citep{Roe1981,Harten_1983,Toro_1994,Miyoshi_2005,Teyssier_2002,Teyssier_2006,Gurski_2004,Li_2005,Toro_2019,Winters_2016,Derigs_2016} and references within.
+These solvers are efficient in conditions where detailed turbulent structures ought to be preserved, but due to numerical precision cannot accurately evolve thermal energy, when kinetic and magnetic energies dominate the energy budget -- this can create negative pressure spots in e.g. Solar corona, cause inaccurate convective flow velocities, or create areas with negative temperature in a giant molecular cloud simulations.
+This is a well known problem with HLL and Roe type Riemann solvers (e.g. \citealt[section 6.6]{Teyssier_2015}).
+Many attempts have been made to mitigate the issue (e.g. \citealt{Ryu_1993, Bryan_1995,ismail_2009,Winters_2016,herbin_2020,Gallice_2022}), which do not necessarily resolve the problems, but at least make them negligible under certain conditions.
+One alternative to these fixes would be using logarithmic density and pressure.